 U.S. Navy researchers needed small-form-factor and low-power XMC single-board computers for command, control, communications, computers, intelligence, surveillance, and reconnaissance (C4ISR) research work.
 They found their embedded computing solution from the Curtiss-Wright Corp.
 Defense Solutions Division in Ashburn, Va.

-Officials of the Space and Naval Warfare Systems Center Pacific announced their intention in late September to order 12 Curtiss-Wright XMC-120 Switched Mezzanine Card (XMC) modules and related embedded computing equipment.
+Officials of the Space and Naval Warfare Systems Center Pacific in San Diego announced their intention to order 12 Curtiss-Wright XMC-120 Switched Mezzanine Card (XMC) modules and related embedded computing equipment.

 SPAWAR Systems Center Pacific provides the Navy with research, development, delivery, and support of integrated C4ISR, cyber, and space systems and capabilities.
 The center manages locations in the Pacific and around the world.

 FOR MORE INFORMATION visit Curtiss-Wright Defense Solutions online at www.curtisswrightds.com.